Achievable logoAchievable logo

 Direction of jump: Vertical

 Instructions: Start in an upright stance with feet shoulder-width apart.
-Use no or double arm swing.
-Begin with a slight countermovement, hop up using the ankle joint, and land back in the same position.
-Repeat rapidly with minimal delay.
-This drill should be performed without forward, backward, or lateral movement.
+Use no arm swing or a double arm swing.
+Begin with a slight countermovement, hop upward using the ankle joint, and land back in the same position.
+Repeat rapidly with minimal ground contact time.
+Perform this drill without any forward, backward, or lateral movement.

 Single-leg ankle hop